-Michael Murphy's large scale sculptures are all about perspective.
-He's best known for Identity Crisis, the piece that raised questions that he was careful not to answer about the role of guns in America.
+Michael Murphy’s large scale sculptures are all about perspective.
+He is best known for Identity Crisis, a piece that raised questions that he was careful not to answer about the role of guns in America.
 And for as much as his works appeal to the eye, Murphy says his ultimate goal is to engage minds.
 The key to his success is in creating the opportunity for an “aha” moment.

 Michael Murphy: This point where the viewer puts this kind of visual puzzle together and they're presented with this reward which is you know this illusion that is viewable from one vantage point.
 And the way that I do it is I make it so that the viewer has to put in work and they have to be observant in order to see the illusion, so once they finally see the illusion they've done it.
 They've put it together and they've received this reward for their being observant.

-Murphy: Our perception is based, is controlled by binocular vision right?
+Murphy: Our perceptions’ base is controlled by binocular vision.
 We have two eyes and that's how we see space.
 A lot of times in person, people will have to close one eye in order to flatten out their depth perception and then the illusion becomes even more apparent.
 When you film something with a camera, the lens only has one eye.
 So space is already flattened out.
 So those flat illusions that I'm creating are often easier to comprehend on a screen.